maya-leblanc/maya-leblanc.github.io/_projects/grasp_detection.md

 ## Context

-Referred and mentored by **Dr. Gary Bone**, whose Robotics, Manipulation &amp; Autonomy Lab at McMaster works on robotic grasping and autonomous manipulation — situating the project within active academic research in the field.
+Referred and mentored by **Dr. Gary Bone**, whose Robotics and Manufacturing Automation Lab at McMaster works on robotic grasping and autonomous manipulation — situating the project within active academic research in the field.

 ---